 Which Parts of My Home Can I Pressure Wash?

-Now that you know a bit more about the difference between power washing and pressure washing, you might note what you can pressure wash around the property and why this work is so vital, and when soft wash systems are a better option!
+Now that you know a bit more about power washing vs. pressure washing, you might note what you can pressure wash around the property and why this work is so vital, and when soft wash systems are a better option!

 - Exterior house washing removes layers of dirt, mud, sand, silt, mold, and other debris, protecting brick from softening and etching while also reducing the risk of interior water damage.
 Your home also looks better instantly when you invest in exterior pressure washing.

-- Roof washing is also vital for a home, to remove storm debris, drying soot and air pollution residues, and damaging algae and mold.
+- Roof washing is also vital for a home to remove storm debris, dry soot and air pollution residues, and damaging algae and mold.
 Soft wash systems are recommended for roofs in order to avoid damaging shingles, tiles, and flashing.

 - Pressure washing also removes dirt, mud, and developing mold from wood decks and fences and provides a clean foundation for fresh paint, stain, or sealant.